NoteDance/Note/README.md

 ![3](https://github.com/NoteDancing/Note-documentation/blob/main/picture/Pool%20Net.png)

-**Pool net use multiprocessing or multithreading parallel and random add episode in pool,which would make data being uncorrelated in pool, then pools would be used parallel training agent.**
+**Pool net use multiprocessing parallel and random add episode in pool,which would make data being uncorrelated in pool, then pools would be used parallel training agent.**

+### Tensorflow platform:

 **You can download neural network example in this link,and then you can import neural network and train with kernel,link and example code are below.**